Architectural Photographer – The Ultimate Guide

 Freelance vs. Employment

-You can work as a freelancer or be employed by architectural firms, real estate agencies, or photography studios.
+Architectural photographers can work as freelancers or be employed by architectural firms, real estate agencies, or photography studios.
 Freelancers have the flexibility to set their rates and negotiate contracts on a project-by-project basis.
 They have the potential to earn higher incomes but also bear the responsibility of self-promotion, marketing, and managing business expenses.
 Those employed by organizations may receive a fixed salary with benefits, but the income may be relatively stable compared to freelancers.

 Average Salary Range